-Pasta Caponata is inspired by the Sicilian dish made with chopped eggplant, olives and tomatoes in a sweet and sour sauce.
-It’s a light an easy meal that’s vegan and gluten-free!
+Inspired by Sicilian Caponata made with chopped eggplant, olives and tomatoes in a sweet and sour sauce.
+It’s a light an easy summer meal that can easily be made vegan and gluten-free!

 Ciao mi amori!
 How about we take a trip to Italy today?